Manu Platt: Research and career

-In 2009 Platt was appointed to the faculty of the Coulter Department of Biomedical Engineering at Georgia Tech, where he investigates the proteolytic mechanisms of disease, with a focus on conditions that impact Black communities.
+In 2009 Platt was appointed to the faculty of the Coulter Department of Biomedical Engineering at Georgia Tech, where he investigated the proteolytic mechanisms of disease, with a focus on conditions that impact Black communities.
 He has concentrated on reducing the occurrence of stroke in patients with sickle cell disease.

 Platt has investigated how scientific discoveries have impacted the governmental response to HIV/AIDS.
 He studied the various bills introduced by the United States Congress, and found that whilst the number of bills was related to breakthroughs in scientific research, it did not impact the passage of laws.

 Platt is the founding director of Engaging New Generations at Georgia Tech through Engineering and Science (ENGAGES), a biotechnology and engineering research scheme for African American high school students.
-He delivered the 2017 Biomedical Engineering Society lecture, where he spoke about being from an underrepresented group in science, “Often, if you are the first or the only of a particular demographic category, the path is neither well paved, nor well lit,”.
-He remarked that scientists can feel like they are waiting for the “perfect time,” to be impactful in promoting diversity and inclusion.
+He delivered the 2017 Biomedical Engineering Society lecture, where he spoke about being from an underrepresented group in science, "Often, if you are the first or the only of a particular demographic category, the path is neither well paved, nor well lit,".
+He remarked that scientists can feel like they are waiting for the "perfect time", to be impactful in promoting diversity and inclusion.
 In 2019 he was selected as a Keystone Symposia Fellow.
 In response to the George Floyd protests, universities released statements that called out racism within their research institutions.
-Platt wrote a perspective piece for Nature Reviews Materials on racism within academia, in which he wrote, “It is said that science is a meritocracy; however, that only holds true if Black professors’ existence is accepted,”.
+Platt wrote a perspective piece for Nature Reviews Materials on racism within academia, in which he wrote, "It is said that science is a meritocracy; however, that only holds true if Black professors' existence is accepted."